gustaveroussy/sopa/docs/cli.md

 **Options**:

-* `--patch-width-pixel FLOAT`: Width (and height) of each patch in pixels
+* `--patch-width-pixel FLOAT`: Width (and height) of each patch in pixels  [default: 5000]
 * `--patch-overlap-pixel FLOAT`: Number of overlapping pixels between the patches.
-We advise to choose approximately twice the diameter of a cell
+We advise to choose approximately twice the diameter of a cell  [default: 100]
 * `--help`: Show this message and exit.

 ### `sopa read`